-Schleswig-Holstein (1864) is a collection of five letters defending Prussia and Austria in their military action against Denmark for control of Schleswig-Holstein (the Second Schleswig War).
+Schleswig-Holstein (1864) is a collection of five letters defending Prussia and Austria for their military action against Denmark over Schleswig-Holstein (the Second Schleswig War).
 The pamphlet was reviewed in the Dundee Advertiser, prompting a further exchange between Matthew and the editors on the subject.

 Matthew had close ties to Holstein – one of his sons had emigrated there and managed a large farm.
 Matthew was a strong believer in the racial superiority of some races over others (see Emigration Fields and Note C of the appendix to On Naval Timber).
 He regarded the “Teuton or German race” to be superior to the Danes, not least because of their connection to the Anglo-Saxons, and to have a superior claim to the Schleswig-Holstein region.
 He railed against the opposition to Prussia’s campaign from the British government and the British press.

 One of the interesting aspects of the work is the attribution on the title page.
 Patrick Matthew is presented, among other things, as the “solver of the problem of species”.
 The other reference to “first proposer of steam rams, metallic cover, sloping sides, heavy gun boats, etc.” is from pp.97-99 of On Naval Timber and Arboriculture (see also Matthew’s prediction of steam rams).
 Note that Darwin, in his letter to Hooker of 22 & 28 October 1865, appears to misquote this title page, which in turn appears to have lead to the “calling card myth“.